Gurubase/gurubase/README.md

 3. Download and start all necessary services
 4. Open the web interface at http://localhost:8029

-> [!IMPORTANT]
-> The installer will download the reranker model ([BAAI/bge-reranker-base](https://huggingface.co/BAAI/bge-reranker-base), ~1.1GB) after installation.
-This model is essential for accurately ranking and retrieving answers when users ask questions to your Gurus.
-The download may take some time depending on your internet connection.
-In the meantime, you can continue to use Gurubase to create your Guru.
-You will see a warning message when you ask a question to your Guru.

 ### Upgrade

 You can upgrade to the latest version by running the following command: